nushell/awesome-nu/README.md

 ## Reedline Integrations
 Applications that have done a nice job using [reedline](https://github.com/nushell/reedline)
-- [Glaredb](https://github.com/GlareDB/glaredb): An analytics DBMS for distributed data
+- [Glaredb](https://github.com/GlareDB/glaredb): An analytics DBMS for distributed data.